 In my spare time I enjoy taking my dog Bramley out for a walk and I’ve recently become a bit of a gardener; growing raspberries, rhubarb, and sweet-corn to name a few.

 Jo Wilcox I am presently in my second term as a governor.
-Firstly at Wimbotsham & Stow and now as a governor for the Bridges Federation.
-I am a member of the finance & performance management committees, both which are enjoyable and at times challenging.
+Firstly at Wimbotsham & Stow and then a governor for the Bridges Federation.
+I was a member of the finance & performance management committees, both which are enjoyable and at times challenging.
 My husband & I farm locally in Stow Bridge and have had children at Wimbotsham & Stow school for the past ten years.
-My oldest sons have now left but my youngest, Arthur, is still a pupil at the school.
+My sons have now left the school.

 My ‘spare time’ is now usually spent on a football pitch, supporting my 2 sons or being a taxi for my daughter, driving her to her friends, town or dancing lessons!